moekaono/moekaono/README.md

 <h1 align="center">Howdy!
 I'm Moeka 👋</h1>

 <p align="left">
-I'm a 4th-year Ecology Ph.D. student at Texas A&M University with a focus on forest ecology, data analytics, project management, and soil science.
+I'm a Ecology Ph.D. student at Texas A&M University with a focus on forest carbon cycling and allocation, soil carbon dynamics, and soil respiration.
 By using my research experience and data analysis skills, I am interested in pursuing a career as a data analyst/scientist, solving problems related to the environment, sustainability, and agriculture after completing the degree.
 </p>